driessenslucas/researchproject/Thesis.md

 ## Navigating the Maze: Sim‑to‑Real Transfer in Reinforcement Learning

-In our increasingly interconnected world, the boundaries between virtual simulations and tangible reality are blurring.
-Consider the task of training a robot in a computer simulation to navigate a physical maze.
-This challenge raises critical questions about the transferability of learned behaviors from the digital realm to the real world.
-This thesis explores the captivating intersection of Reinforcement Learning (RL) and sim-to-real transfer.
+This thesis explores the intersection of reinforcement learning (RL) and Sim2Real transfer, specifically focusing on the challenges and feasibility of transferring a DDQN-trained agent from a simulated environment to a physical maze.
+The primary research question is: Can a DDQN agent trained in simulation effectively navigate a real-world maze?

 ## Sim‑to‑Real Transfer: Bridging the Gap

 Sim-to-real transfer involves translating learned behaviors from simulated environments to effective actions in the real world.
-While simulations provide a safe and controlled space for training, they often differ significantly from reality due to factors like sensor noise, friction, lighting conditions, and unexpected obstacles.
-This research aims to address these discrepancies.
+Rusu et al. demonstrated the effectiveness of progressive networks in bridging this gap, particularly in robot learning from pixels, highlighting the importance of adaptable architectures in overcoming environmental discrepancies \hyperref[ref8]{[8]}.

 ## The Maze Navigation Challenge: RC Cars and Algorithms